Is A Hair Transplant Permanent?

 Your hairstyle if you take hair loss medications

 If you are stable on hair loss medications then you can know you won’t recede or bald much further so you can likely plan for a hairline and hair style you desire most.
-But please bear in mind, your hairline should take into account what hairstyle you want when you are older.
-Choosing a mature hairline is important as your transplant is permanent.
-Don’t go for a hairline you had when you were 17 years old- it won’t suit you when you are 60!
+But your must be mindful that your hairline should take into account what hairstyle you want when you are older.
+Choosing a mature hairline is important as your transplant will last a long time as you age.

 Your hairstyle if you do not take hair loss medications

 If you decide not to have hair loss medications then you should wait until your hair loss stabilises before having a hair transplant.
 You should also consider your family history of hair loss.
-If you have many members of your family who bald completely, there is a high chance you might also bald the same way.
-For this reason, it might be useful if you wait until this happens before having a hair transplant.
+If you have many members of your family who bald completely, there is a higher chance you might also bald the same way.
+For this reason, it might be useful if you wait and see how your hair loss progresses before planning on having a hair transplant.

-If you still wanted to have a hair transplant then the hairstyle and hairline you opt to go for in your hair transplant will need to take into account future hair loss and recession.
-So going for a mature hairline and hairstyle might suit you better.
+If you still wanted to have a hair transplant then the hairstyle and hairline you opt for in your hair transplant will need to take into account future hair loss and recession.
+Planning for a mature hairline and hairstyle might suit you better.
 This means a hairline that is a higher up than your ideal hairline.
 This is beneficial for a number of reasons:

 - It will give you a hairline you can style in your own way